ONSdigital/sdg_data_updates/template/README.md

 ### Instructions
 1. Identify which type is closest to the data you want to write an automation for.
 2. Open RStudio
-3. Open the sdg_data+updates R.proj project
+3. Open the sdg_data_updates R.proj project
 4. Open the relevant config, compile_tables and workhorse files.
 E.g. If you have type 1 data, open type_1_config.R, type_1_compile_tables.R, and update_type_1.R
 5. Run the template code bit by bit on the example data (in template > Example_input) so you can see what it does
 6. Create a folder for your indicator in the main folder (**not in the template folder**)